Chua Ser Lien: Life imprisonment verdict

 On 9 September 2004, 42-year-old Chua Ser Lian was sentenced to life imprisonment and three strokes of the cane.
 35-year-old Tan Ping Koon also received the same sentence of life with caning (three strokes) for the kidnapping as well.
-Despite his sympathy towards the men for their personal difficulties, Justice Tay Yong Kwang of the High Court nonetheless reprimanded Chua and Tan for targetting a young child and stated that both men, who were fathers themselves, should know better than anyone the anguish of any parent whose child goes missing.
+Despite his sympathy towards the men for their personal difficulties, Justice Tay Yong Kwang of the High Court nonetheless reprimanded Chua and Tan for targeting a young child and stated that both men, who were fathers themselves, should know better than anyone the anguish of any parent whose child goes missing.
 Justice Tay also pointed out that while the men did release the girl shortly after the abduction, they did it not out of a change of heart but due to their "sheer hard luck", and they tried to extort money from the family under threats of their safety despite the failure.
 The judge inferred that the men had planned the kidnapping for a week and it demonstrated the meticulous planning and premeditation on the part of both men (especially Chua) since "their moves were opportunistic, targeting easy victims like children and intruding into a home at a time when preparations for a party were under way and when strangers would not be immediately noticed."